ghztomash/StandaloneMixxx/README.md

 # Standalone Mixxx

-This is a short guide for setting up Mixxx on a Raspberry Pi to act as a standalone DJ deck with a MIDI controller like DDJ-FLX4.
+This is a rough outline of the steps I followed to set up Mixxx on a Raspberry Pi as a standalone DJ deck using a MIDI controller like the DDJ-FLX4.

 ![Preview](./preview.jpg)

-This guide is focused on a Raspberry Pi 5 4GB with a Pimoroni HyperPixel 4.0 touch display, DDJ-FLX4, and Raspberry Pi OS based on Debian 13 Trixie.
-Other combinations should work in theory, but your mileage may vary.
+It’s mostly the result of trial and error rather than a clean, repeatable process—so think of it more as a reference than a proper step-by-step guide.
+If you’re looking for something more plug-and-play, it’s worth checking out prebuilt images instead.

-## Known Tested Setup
+## My Tested Setup

 - Raspberry Pi 5 with 4 GB RAM
 - Pimoroni HyperPixel 4.0 touch display
-- Pioneer DJ DDJ-FLX4 controller
+- Pioneer DJ DDJ-FLX4 and DDJ-FLX2 controller
 - Raspberry Pi OS Desktop based on Debian 13 Trixie
 - Mixxx installed from Raspberry Pi OS packages or built from source

+Other combinations should work in theory, but your mileage may vary.

 ## Hardware